lightning/bolts/11-payment-encoding.md

 1. `data_length` (10 bits, big-endian)
 1. `data` (`data_length` x 5 bits)

+Note that the maximum length of a Tagged Field's `data` is constricted by the maximum value of `data_length`.
+This is 1023 x 5 bits, or 639 bytes.

 Currently defined tagged fields are:

 * `p` (1): `data_length` 52.
 256-bit SHA256 payment_hash.
 Preimage of this provides proof of payment.